 - A. The Environmental Protection overlay zone is applied wherever the City determines that highly significant resources and functional values are present.
-The Environmental Protection overlay zone is shown on the Official Zoning Maps with the "p" symbol. - B. The Environmental Conservation overlay zone is applied wherever the City determines that significant resources and functional values are present.
-The Environmental Conservation overlay zone is shown on the Official Zoning Maps with the "c" symbol.
+The Environmental Protection overlay zone is shown on the Official Zoning Maps with either the "p" symbol or a dark green color. - B. The Environmental Conservation overlay zone is applied wherever the City determines that significant resources and functional values are present.
+The Environmental Conservation overlay zone is shown on the Official Zoning Maps with either the "c" symbol or a light green color.